 This format allows one to specify only the index numbers of the active features (indexes start at one), while implicitly assuming that the value for all the remaining features is zero.
 Because each case has a different number of active features, we must specify in some other way what the actual number of features is.
 This must be done using the -N option.
-As the format is very similar to numeric features, there is no auto-detection for it.
-It must always be "forced", using -F Binary.
+As the format is very similar to numeric features, it must always be user-declared using -F Binary.
 The last feature of a line is always interpreted as being the category string.
-A case with only zeroes can be represented as either '''class'' or ''', class''.
+A case with only zeroes can be represented as either 'class or , class.